Inside This Post

 Then, you can later segment your audiences based on their selection (better segmentation is beautiful thing).

-If you haven’t checked out my FB Pixel Implementation Guide, you can click below to grab it.
+If you haven’t checked out my FB Pixel Implementation Guide, you can click here to grab it (edit May 2018: version 2 will be available soon, and it’s fully updated / more robust).
 It’s free / pay-what-you-want, and I’m actually in the process of adding more content to it right now.

 Inside I have video walk-throughs of setting up the base FB pixel with Google Tag Manager, along with a cheat-sheet and videos on how to set up a few of the most common Facebook events.